Kyle Gass Band: Formation and beginnings (2011–2013)

 Gass and Konesky were both of Tenacious D and former members of Trainwreck.
 Mike Bray was hand-selected by Gass to front the Kyle Gass Band.
 Mike came to Los Angeles from Mahomet, Illinois in 2007 and formed "Band of Bigfoot", where each band member dressed up as bigfoot.
 After doing some shows in the Pacific Northwest opening for Trainwreck in 2009 and '10, Gass noticed talent in Bray, and invited him to be the lead vocalist.
 Bassist Jason Keene was picked for the group, an old friend of Gass.
-The drumming position in the band was originally filled by Trainwreck's Nate Rothacker from until 2013, it was then given to Jamie Douglass in 2013 and then Tim Spier in mid-2014.
+The drumming position in the band was originally filled by Trainwreck's Nate Rothacker until mid-2013, it was then given to Jamie Douglass in late-2013 and then Tim Spier in mid-2014.

 The band recorded their first material throughout 2011 and some recordings in 2012, with their self-titled debut album releasing independently in July 2013.
 The album was re-released on SPV GmbH in April 2015 for Europe.
 In June 2015, the band released their first music video for "Our Job to Rock" with the Jash Network.
 In September 2016, their second album, Thundering Herd was released in Europe, and in November 2016 worldwide.

 Touring (2011–present)

 The band played their first gig at the 2011 NAMM Show opening for Mike Campbell in early January.
-They played their first independent show at DiPiazza's in Los Angeles on the 18th June 2011.
-By 2017, they had held seven European tours, covering fourteen different countries.
-Following their 2017 European tour, the band have made few appearances live, mainly a small 2019 tour in May.
+They played their first independent show at DiPiazza's in Los Angeles on June 18, 2011.
+The band would tour Europe regularly in the mid-2010s.

-In the fall of 2019 Gass, Bray and Konesky performed as The Kyle Gass Company, opening with a handful of original songs followed by covers of Tenacious D and other bands.
+In February 2025, the band announced an acoustic The Kyle Gass Company tour across Europe in May, including their debut in Ireland.